What are the Best Long Range TV Antennas For Sale

 What is the Best Outdoor TV Antenna?:

-Finding the best antenna for your area isn't always cut and dry.
-We specialize in long range, deep fringe HDTV antennas, it should be noted that placement and how an antenna is mounted can be more crucual to the final result (i.e. mounting a long range TV antenna inside an aparment building or brick/stone/concrete/aluminum siding home generally doesn't work so well, since these wall materials will effectively shield out the antenna).
+Finding the model with the highest reception performance for your area isn't always cut and dry.
+We specialize in long range, deep fringe HDTV antennas, but also offer lower gain antenna with wider patterns.
+However, it should be noted that placement and how the aerial is mounted can be more crucial to the final result (i.e. mounting inside an apartment building or brick/stone/concrete/aluminum siding home generally doesn't work so well, since these wall materials will effectively shield out the signals).

 It should be noted that the directional antennas will pick up stations in all directions, just not as well as the direction it's pointed in.
 For example, our insane gain models still have an up to 35 mile range at its sides and behind the antenna.
 So the trick is to aim the antenna towards the weakiest cluster of station, as the closer / stronger stations may come in just fine without the antenna being aimed toward them.

 However in areas such that weak stations are in multiple directions, it may be possible to use two highly directional antennas and combine them or use an A/B coax switch instead of a rotator.
 We offer an inexpensive dual antenna accessory kit for this purpose.

 For retrieving weak stations and maximum range however, a decent sized antenna with several elements such as our Insane gain UHF and VHF/UHF models may be just the ticket.
 Not only are our antennas extremely efficient, we maximized their potential for their respective sizes.
 Meaning, not only do we have 18 x UHF elements (plus 12 x VHF elements for the VHF/UHF insane version), we've carefully tuned them to have the maximum gain possible for their respective sizes (44" lon for the UHF only antenna and 60" long for the VHF/UHF version).